CDCgov/covid19-forecast-hub/README.md

 ## Nowcasts and Forecasts of Confirmed Covid 19 Hospitalizations
 During the submission period, participating teams will be invited to submit national- and jurisdiction-specific (all 50 states, Washington DC, and Puerto Rico) probabilistic nowcasts and forecasts of the weekly number of confirmed COVID-19 hospital admissions during the preceding [epidemiological week ("epiweek")](https://epiweeks.readthedocs.io/en/stable/background.html), the current epiweek, and the following three epiweeks.

-These weekly total COVID-19 admissions data will be sourced from the public releases of National Healthcare Safety Network (NHSN) data on [`data.cdc.gov`](https://data.cdc.gov).
+These weekly total COVID-19 admissions counts can be found in the`totalconfc19newadm` column of the [National Healthcare Safety Network](https://www.cdc.gov/nhsn/index.html) (NHSN) [Hospital Respiratory Data] (HRD) dataset (https://www.cdc.gov/nhsn/psc/hospital-respiratory-reporting.html).

+NHSN provides a preliminary release of each week's HRD data on Wednesdays [`here`](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/mpgq-jmmr/about_data).
+Official weekly data is released on Fridays [here](https://data.cdc.gov/Public-Health-Surveillance/Weekly-Hospital-Respiratory-Data-HRD-Metrics-by-Ju/ua7e-t2fy/about_data).
 For more details on this dataset, its release schedule, and its schema, see the [NHSN Hospital Respiratory Data page](https://www.cdc.gov/nhsn/psc/hospital-respiratory-reporting.html).

 ## Dates and Deadlines
 The Challenge Period is tentatively scheduled to begin with the epiweek of Sunday, November 17, 2024 with the first Forecast Due Date of November 20, 2024.